How to Live by Faith Not by Sight

 8. Practice in Small Things

-Practice faith in small things.
+You do not have to start with giant leaps.
 Trust God with a small decision.
 Obey in a small area.
 Step out in a low-risk situation.
+Small exercises of faith build the muscles for larger ones.

 9. Limit Your Demand for Signs

+The more you require signs, the less you exercise faith.
+Jesus said, "A wicked and adulterous generation seeketh after a sign" (Matthew 16:4).
 Signs are not wrong — God sometimes gives them.
-But if you cannot move without constant confirmation, you are living by sight, not faith.
+But if you cannot move without constant confirmation, you are living by sight.

 10. Focus on the Unseen

+Train your attention on eternal realities — God's presence, His promises, His purposes, the things that last.
 When the seen world overwhelms you, redirect your focus to the unseen.

 What Living by Faith Looks Like

-In calling: You pursue what He has placed in you, even when the path is unclear and success is not guaranteed.
+In calling: you pursue what He has placed in you, even when the path is unclear and success is not guaranteed.

 This is the life of faith.
 Not reckless, but trusting.
 Not blind, but seeing with different eyes.